-Drs.
-Noga Askenazi and Eugenia Hahn will use skin or blood tests and food challenges as needed to diagnose the offending substance that is causing troubling symptoms, or has the potential to cause symptoms that may require emergency care.
+Dr. Noga Askenazi will use skin or blood tests and food challenges as needed to diagnose the offending substance that is causing troubling symptoms or has the potential to cause symptoms that may require emergency care.
 Proper diagnosis is necessary to know which allergens to avoid and other effective prevention and maintenance techniques.

 In addition to your airways becoming constricted, anaphylaxis symptoms may include:

 - Pale or blue skin

 These symptoms can occur within minutes of being exposed to the allergen.
 Some of the common allergic triggers of anaphylaxis include: